nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 278
 00:15:22,013 --> 00:15:26,505
-[SPEAKER_00]: I don't know if CK has talked to you at all, Chris, but he was
+[SPEAKER_00]: I don't know if CK has talked to you at all, Chris, but he was gonna, well...

 279
 00:15:26,485 --> 00:15:29,796